Adler-KZ/AKLog/README.md

-# Demo project
+# AKLog project

-Try for yourself how quickly you can create a new project with API Bakery.
+Try for yourself how quickly you can run this project.
 ## Quickstart

 1. Set up a Python virtual environment and install the required Python dependencies: